MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

 5. Now that the custom connector is registered, you must create a connection to the custom connector so it can be used in your apps and flows.
 Click the **+** to the right of the name of your custom connector and then complete complete the sign-on screen.

->[AZURE.NOTE] The sample Swagger does not define the full set of ARM operations and currently only contains the [List all subscriptions](https://msdn.microsoft.com/library/azure/dn790531.aspx) operation.
-You can edit this Swagger or create another Swagger file using the [online Swagger editor](http://editor.swagger.io/).
+>[AZURE.NOTE] The sample OpenAPI does not define the full set of ARM operations and currently only contains the [List all subscriptions](https://msdn.microsoft.com/library/azure/dn790531.aspx) operation.
+You can edit this OpenAPI or create another OpenAPI file using the [online OpenAPI editor](http://editor.swagger.io/).
 >
 >This process can be used to access any RESTful API authenticated using AAD.